-SMU urges anyone who has experienced sexual assault to alert police as soon as it is safe to do so.
+SMU urges anyone who has experienced sexual assault to alert police as soon as possible.
 Sexual assault is a crime punishable under Texas law by imprisonment.
-Sexual assault also is a violation of the federal law Title IX and SMU's Title IX policy.
+Sexual assault also is a violation of the federal law Title IX and of SMU's Title IX policy.

 In the case of sexual assault on campus, SMU Police can be reached at 911 from a campus phone; at 214-768-3333 from a cell phone; or by picking up a blue-light phone on campus at any time of day or night.

 In the case of sexual assault off campus, call 911 to reach police in that jurisdiction or call 214-768-3333 to reach SMU Police, who can connect callers with police in the appropriate jurisdiction.

 Students also may choose to report a sexual assault to resources including the SMU Title IX Coordinator.
 See “Confidential and Other Campus Resources” below.

 Reporting an incident to police does not automatically lead to criminal charges being filed or criminal prosecution.
 However, when a student immediately reports an incident, police are better able to collect evidence that may be helpful in building a criminal case, even if the student decides to wait until a later date to file criminal charges.
 In addition, a student will have input about his or her case after talking with police.

 SMU is committed to responding to sexual assault reports in a timely manner.
 When a case of on-campus sexual assault is reported to SMU Police, police officials conduct an investigation, which may include gathering evidence and witness statements, and obtaining search and arrest warrants.